-At its height it generated such riches that its Founder was able to put up the world's tallest building and pay for it in cash.
-Its shares were the gold standard of the New York and London markets, paying dividends that others could only dream of.
-To become a supplier was considered a licence to print money.
+In the early days the stores generated such riches that its Founder was able to put up the world's tallest building and pay for it in cash.
+Its shares were the gold standard of the markets, while to become a supplier was considered a licence to print money.

-But, having risen like a meteor, all the way to the top, it faded into a peaceful retirement in the USA and Canada in the 1990s, before falling like a stone in the UK in 2008.
-The British chain went from normal trading in 800 stores to complete shutdown in just 41 days.
-In Spring 2009 the German F.W.
-Woolworth GmbH declared itself insolvent.
-It has since trimmed down and re-emerged as a chain of 150 small department stores with plans to expand.
-In Great Britain the brand was soon revived on-line.
+But, having risen like a meteor, it faded into a peaceful retirement in North America in the 1990s, before falling like a stone in the UK in 2008.
+The 800-strong chain went from normal trading to complete oblivion in 41 days.
+Weeks later F.W.
+Woolworth GmbH of Germany became insolvent, though its administrators secured its survival and renaissance as a shop chain, rather than the website that now serves the UK.

 There can be little doubt that if Frank Woolworth was starting out today it would be on the Internet, with its low costs and mass reach.
 But that is cold comfort for those who loved and cherished the stores in Britain, Canada and the USA.
 Fortunately the German company survives, along with some former British subsidiaries overseas in Zimbabwe, Barbados and the West Indies and a small chain in Mexico.
 But for most people these are a long way to walk for some pic'n'mix candy and a light bulb.